How to edit or void sales invoices

 ▼Editing or voiding an invoice that includes stock items

-When you edit stock lines, the Goods Out transaction updates in stock activity.
-Cancel a sales invoice to remove the stock movement and adjust stock levels.
+Editing stock lines updates the Goods Out transaction in stock activity.
+Voiding the invoice removes the stock movement and adjusts stock levels.

 ▼Editing or voiding an invoice paid with a customer receipt